 What I’m saying, though, is that as we lament the losses of the graduating class of 2020, let’s also remember that high school juniors are also feeling tremendous pressures and anxieties.
 Yet we and they are also watching all the deserved but near-exclusive media focus on the losses of the class ahead of them.

 Take a moment and remember back to how important your junior year of high school was, with respect to setting the course for the years which followed.

-And seniors (and parents of seniors), please take a moment to look back one year ago in your calendar to see what you and they were doing.
+And seniors in the Class of 2020 (and parents of seniors), please take a moment to look back one year ago in your calendar to see what you and they were doing.
 You’ll find exams such as the ACT’s and SAT’s.
 You’ll find major culminating academic and extracurricular projects.
 Spring sports.
 College tours and several information sessions.
 Excitement building about those possibilities; maybe even sitting in on a class.
 Theater performances.
 Volunteering.
 Sports recruiting and tournaments.
 Maybe jobs, interviews for summer jobs, conferences and more.
 None of these are happening, nor have happened in the Seattle area for weeks now.

 For the college-bound, junior year is such a vital year for students to continue to demonstrate through their actions in the community who they are.
 By junior year, they’ve finally come of age enough for some of those opportunities to be further opened up to them.
 Some were interviewing for summer internships.
 Many were scheduled to take SATs, ACTs, final exams, final projects, AP classes, extracurricular activities, theater performances sports competition and more.